 The Altered Face of Education

 The near future realm of education will have the following features:

-A shift of emphasis from traditional teaching methods to newer approaches where the teacher is no longer just an instructor, but also a coach and mentor who participates in the learning process with students rather than just leading it.
+There will be a shift of emphasis from traditional teaching methods to newer approaches, where the teacher is no longer just an instructor, but also a coach and mentor who participates in the learning process with students rather than just leading it.